Handling

 Most hobbies display a typical pecking order: unused items are normally valued more highly than those that were used.
 Scripophily is different.

 Scripophily is a hobby dedicated to collecting old securities.
-Securities are documents that served as stocks, bonds, and options.
-A piece of paper could have been intended for use as a security, but unless it were properly signed and issued, it was just a piece of printed paper.
-Unissued paper stocks and bonds are still collectible, but collectors do not value them as highly as certificates that functioned as securities.
+An unused certificate was NEVER a security.
+Yes, a piece of paper could have been intended for use as a security.
+However, unless that document were properly signed and issued, it was just a piece of printed paper.
+Unissued stocks and bonds are still collectible, but collectors value much less than issued certificates.
+Such documents are commonly called "remainder," and display the lowest prices in the hobby.

 Consequently...